 Currency exchange transactions involve a significant degree of risk and the markets in which currency exchange transactions are effected are highly volatile, specialized and technical.
 Significant changes, including changes in liquidity and prices, can occur in such markets within very short periods of time, often within minutes.
 Currency exchange trading risks include, but are not limited to, exchange rate risk, maturity gap, interest rate risk, and potential interference by foreign governments through regulation of local exchange markets, foreign investment or particular transactions in foreign currency.
-If the Fund utilizes foreign currency transactions at an inappropriate time, such transactions may lower the Fund's return.
+If the Fund utilizes foreign currency transactions at an inappropriate time, such transactions not serve their intended purpose of improving the correlation of a Fund's return with the performance of the underlying index and may lower the Fund's return.
 The Fund could experience losses if the value of any currency forwards and futures positions is poorly correlated with its other investments or if it could not close out its positions because of an illiquid market.
 Such contracts are subject to the risk that the counterparty will default on its obligations.
 In addition, the Fund will incur transaction costs, including trading commissions, in connection with certain foreign currency transactions.

 Foreign Exchange Spot Transactions.
-The Fund may settle trades of holdings denominated in foreign currencies on a spot (i.e., cash) basis at the prevailing rate in the foreign currency exchange market.
+The Funds may settle trades of holdings denominated in foreign currencies on a spot (i.e., cash) basis at the prevailing rate in the foreign currency exchange market.
 A foreign exchange spot transaction, also known as FX spot, is an agreement between two parties to buy one currency against selling another currency at an agreed price for settlement on the spot date.
 The exchange rate at which the transaction is done is called the spot exchange rate.
 Unlike forward foreign currency exchange contracts and foreign currency futures contracts, which involve trading a particular amount of a currency pair at a predetermined price at some point in the future, the underlying currencies in a spot FX are exchanged following the settlement date.